andrei-markeev/cisar/README.md

 ----------------------------------
 Cisar is rather young.
 Below listed known bugs, inconveniences and notes.
 I'm working on improvements, but for now it is how it is:

-  1. Extension will save and publish your file continously.
-This means that customizations will be immediately visible to everyone on your site, even while you create them.
-If some user visits the page you're customizing, and there's an error in your code at this moment, then instead of the list view or list form user will see an error message (only list view/form webpart will be broken, all other webparts on this page will function correctly).
-Thus I don't recommend using this tool directly on production yet.
-Create the customizations on dev or test environment, ensure they work, and only then push the finished JS file further to production (you'll have to attach it to the webpart via JSLink property, this can be done either manually or via Cisar).
-  2. Files that are created are stored in Style Library.
+  1. Files that are created are stored in Style Library.
 For now there's no way to change this.
-  3. Library that hosts js files that are edited should have versioning (major+minor versions) and "require checkout" setting enabled for saving to work.
+  2. Library that hosts js files that are edited should have versioning (major+minor versions) and "require checkout" setting enabled for saving to work.
-  4. If there're errors when saving and editing files, they're logged in the "Console" tab in Developer Tools, but not shown anywhere else.
+  3. If there're errors when saving and editing files, they're logged in the "Console" tab in Developer Tools, but not shown anywhere else.
-  5. It is usually a good idea to disable caching ("Network" tab -> Disable cache checkbox).
+  4. It is usually a good idea to disable caching ("Network" tab -> Disable cache checkbox).
-  6. Display Templates and also CSWP customizations aren't supported yet.
+  5. Display Templates and also CSWP customizations aren't supported yet.